humphreyska/Working-Calculator/README.md

 This program implements a calculator which takes in positive and negative doubles and operands and then evaluates and displays the result.
 The operators supported by the calculator are:
--for addition use ' + '
+- for addition use ' + '
 - for subtraction
 * for multiplication (note this is not “x”)
 / for division